Heraldry Symbols & What They Mean

 It is necessary to distinguish between a right and left gauntlet in the blazon of the arms, as these are very important details.

-The goat is a symbol of practical wisdom and an emblem of a man who wins victories through diplomacy means, rather than by force, It may also represent own who is willing to work hard for high honours.
+In heraldry, the goat is a symbol of practical wisdom and an emblem of a man who wins victories through diplomacy means, rather than by force, It may also represent own who is willing to work hard for high honours.

 The goat was associated with Christ, since both were partial to high places and had sharp eyes.
 A man bearing this symbol was thought to have God on his side.